You are here

-- The annual pollutant loadings for the selected reporting year provides loadings by Year, NPDES ID, outfall, monitoring period, and pollutant.
+- The annual pollutant loadings for the selected reporting year provides loadings by year, NPDES ID, outfall, and pollutant.

-- The facility-level search provides the option to identify facilities and total pollutant loadings (sum all pollutant loadings for the selected reporting year), rather than analyzing the individual pollutant loadings.
-The facility-level output provides a list of facilities that meet the search criteria, including facilities that do not have DMR data in ICIS-NPDES.
+- The facility-level search provides the option to identify facilities and total pollutant loadings (sum all pollutant loadings for the selected reporting year) for a year, rather than analyzing the individual pollutant loadings.
+The facility-level output provides a list of facilities that meet the search criteria, including facilities that do not have discharge monitoring report (DMR) data in ICIS-NPDES.

 Select a Reporting Year

 For annual- and facility-level searches, select a calendar year for the pollutant loadings.
 For a monitoring period-level search, select the Monitoring Period Date Range by choosing a month and year on the calendar picker.